METH, MADNESS, AND MIRACLES / 333 FEARS

 Step 4.
 Made a searching and fearless moral inventory of ourselves.

 Part of this step is writing a fear inventory.
 In Chasing Mavericks, Frosty has Jay write an essay about his fears.
 He needs to do this before he is ready to surf Mavericks.

 I now realize God can use difficult and sometimes even painful situations for good.
 I am actually happy I went through all of this.
 If I didn't experience this misery, I would have never been broken enough to seek God.
 I spent my childhood resenting my mom for being mentally ill and forcing God on me.
 God allowed me to know what it was like to be crazy myself while on drugs.
 I can't imagine what it would be like to have children and try to teach them about God without feeling like I was forcing it on them.
 Looking back, it's not that she was mentally ill that was the problem.
 I no longer believe she is mentally ill.
 Just because she says God talks to her does not make her mentally ill.
 Who am I to judge her experiences?
-This was the problem: I believed she was very selfish, abusive, and not there for me emotionally.
-Being a drug addict, I know what it's like to be selfish and abusive, trust me.
+This was the problem: I believed she was very self-absorbed and not there for me emotionally.
+Being a drug addict, I know what it's like to be selfish trust me.
 Selfishness is at the core of addiction.
 I couldn't emotionally be there for the people I loved either.
 I drowned my feelings and emotions with drugs since I was 13.
 Finally sober, I’m getting my emotions back.
 It’s amazing to feel human again.
 God allowed me to experience all these things and through all this, I now have a great relationship with my mom.
 I have forgiven her for my childhood.
 I hate even talking bad about her because she has done so much to help me throughout my drug addiction.
 I now hope she will actually forgive me for causing her and my family so much pain with all of the horrible stuff I’ve done.